 - Restaurant partners will still be able to listen to each billed phone order, oftentimes within minutes of the call, and will have four months to dispute a phone order commission.
 The company said it will continue to conduct regular roundtables in New York and elsewhere.

-Grubhub, in particular, has taken on much of the complaints from restaurant partners and investors.
-Its latest reforms follow New York City Council's threats that it would consider legislation if the company didn't address complaints over how it handled phone orders.
+Grubhub's phone policy changes followed New York City Council's threats that it would consider legislation if the company didn't address complaints over how it handled phone orders.
 In November, it extended its look-back period for restaurants to review phone orders from 60 to 120 days.

 But the city council has increased its scrutiny over delivery providers overall, and it's becoming clear that the council's criticism is helping revise company policies nationwide.
 City Councilmember Ritchie Torres introduced legislation making delivery providers explain how much of customer tips actually go to drivers.
 This proposal appears to be targeting DoorDash’s tipping practices, which were revised late last year following criticism of its policy that made it appear that entire tips weren’t going to drivers.